Beryllium chloride (BeCl2) lewis dot structure, molecular geometry, hybridization, polar or nonpolar, bond angle

 - In the BeCl2 Lewis dot structure, a total of 6 lone pairs and 2 bonded pairs are present.

-- The molecular geometry of BeCl2 is linear and its electron geometry is also linear in nature.
+- The electron geometry of BeCl2 is also linear.